roteKlaue/TTS-Discord-Bot/readme.md

  * inviteme - sends an invite link for the bot as a reply
  * join - makes the bot join your voice channel
  * leave - makes the bot leave the voice channel
+ * ping - shows you the latency of the bot
+ * set-language - sets the language for text to speech for the current user
  * set-tts-channel - sets the channel for the text to speech
+ * uptime - shows the current uptime of the bot

 ## Requirements